 Guinea pigs are wholesome, there’s no other way to put it.
 Affectionate and terribly cute, it is like having a kitten that never grows up.
 It does not come as a surprise, therefore, that they are some of the most popular pets today.
-In fact, it is believed that people started domesticating piggies around 7,000 years ago.
+In fact, it is believed that people started domesticating guinea pigs around 7,000 years ago.

 Thanks to genetics, these munchkins come in a wide variety of coat styles and colors.
 Therefore, before you go out looking for a pair of these cuties, it is important that you familiarize yourself with the various guinea pig coat colors and patterns.
 This will help you to make a more informed decision.

-The 13 Guinea Pig Coat Colors & Patterns are:
+The 13 Guinea Pig Coat Colors & Patterns

 The Agouti’s flecked coat is its most distinguishable trait.
 Its ‘ticked’ coat consists of two different colors alternating throughout the pig’s head, back, and legs.
 Their stomachs and the areas around their eyes, however, often consist of one color.
 There is also a new variant of the Agouti known as the Solid Agouti, which has the ticking pattern all over its body.
 However, it is quite rare.